 As night fell in the Colorado Rockies, Matt Hart sat in a cramped, smoke filled trailer with an old man and his wife.

-Hart wore the sweaty t-shirt, shorts, and trail shoes he’d been running in for 58 miles that day.
+Hart wore the sweaty t-shirt, running shorts, and trail shoes he’d been running in for 58 miles that day.
 As the old man chain-smoked one cigarette after another, the woman offered Hart a bowl of soup.
 Hart politely declined.
 He didn’t feel like eating.
 It was 10 p.m. on Day One of his Colorado Trail speed attempt, he had no idea where his 19-year-old crew member was, and he was sitting with two strangers in a ramshackle trailer in a remote mountain town.
 His quest for the Colorado Trail record, Hart figured, was over.

 That morning, July 15, began on a promising note.
 Fellow Montrail teammate and teen running wonder Dakota Jones sent him off at 4:30 a.m. at Waterton Canyon, where he’d begin the first leg of the 484-mile Colorado Trail (CT).
 Hart felt fresh, rested, and determined to beat the eight day, 12 hour current CT record.